Fifteen Million Merits: Plot

 Bing Madsen (Daniel Kaluuya) lives in a room surrounded by screens that wake him up, serve as a video game console and feature regular adverts.
-He rides on a stationary bike to generate electricity in exchange for "merits", which he needs to pay for his daily cost of living.
+He rides on a stationary bike to generate electricity in exchange for "merits," which he needs to pay for his daily cost of living.
 He sits next to Dustin (Paul Popplewell), an obnoxious man who degrades the overweight cleaners as they pass and watches pornography as he cycles.

-Overhearing Abi Khan (Jessica Brown Findlay) singing in the toilets, Bing convinces her to enter Hot Shot, a virtual talent show whose winners can live a life of luxury.
+Overhearing Abi Khan (Jessica Brown Findlay) singing in the toilets, Bing persuades her to enter Hot Shot, a virtual talent show whose winners can live a life of luxury.
 He offers to buy her entry ticket, having inherited millions of merits from his deceased brother.
 The ticket costs more merits than he thought, 15 million, almost his entire savings, but he buys it.
 Bing goes with Abi to the audition and she gives him an origami penguin.
-Abi is made to drink a carton of "Cuppliance" before performing "Anyone Who Knows What Love Is (Will Understand)" by Irma Thomas for the judges Wraith, Hope and Charity (Ashley Thomas, Rupert Everett and Julia Davis, respectively).
-The judges are unimpressed, but Wraith offers a place for Abi on his pornography channel WraithBabes.
-Despite Bing's protestations from backstage, Abi, succumbing to pressure from the audience and judges, accepts.
+Abi is made to drink a carton of "Cuppliance" before performing "Anyone Who Knows What Love Is (Will Understand)" by Irma Thomas for the judges, Wraith, Hope and Charity (Ashley Thomas, Rupert Everett and Julia Davis, respectively).
+The judges praise her performance, but maintain that being an "above average" singer is not enough, so Wraith offers a place for Abi on his pornography channel WraithBabes.
+Despite Bing's protests from backstage, Abi, succumbing to pressure from the audience and judges (and the implied psychoactive influence of the Cuppliance), accepts.

-Whilst in his room, Bing sees an advert for WraithBabes featuring Abi.
+While in his room, Bing sees an advertisement for WraithBabes, featuring Abi.
 He cannot afford the merits to skip it, and a high-pitched noise sounds when he looks away from the screens, so he must watch.
 Increasingly agitated, he smashes a screen out of frustration and then hides a shard of glass under his bed.
-Bing then becomes single-mindedly obsessed with cycling and being as frugal as possible.
-He buys a Hot Shot ticket and hides the shard of glass in his trousers.
+Bing becomes obsessed with buying another Hot Shot ticket, cycling obsessively and living frugally.
+He buys a ticket and hides the shard of glass in his trousers.
 Onstage, he starts performing a dance number, then pulls out the shard and threatens to slice his own neck.
 Wraith goads him to do it, but the other judges encourage him to speak.
 Bing passionately and angrily rants about the heartless, artificial system they live under.
 Hope declares the speech the most heartfelt in Hot Shot history and offers Bing his own regular show on one of his channels.

 Bing is shown recording his show, where he rants while holding the shard to his neck.
-Despite criticising the system on his show, he now lives in much larger quarters, and the episode ends with him looking out from his room at what appears to be a vast green forest.
+Despite criticising the system on his show, he now lives in a luxury apartment, and the episode ends with him looking out from his room at a view that resembles a vast green forest.